 Many patients who receive vincristine have a treatment regimen that includes other chemotherapy drugs that are administered intrathecally, or injected into the spinal fluid with a syringe.
 If vincristine is mistakenly administered into the spine, it is uniformly fatal, causing ascending paralysis, neurological defects, and eventually death.

 NCCN’s Member Institutions create the cancer treatment guidelines (NCCN Guidelines®) that set the standard for care in the US and around the world.
-Dr. Carlson worked with NCCN’s Best Practices Committee, which is dedicated to improving cancer treatment protocols, to issue guidelines advising healthcare providers to always dilute and administer vincristine in a mini IV-drip bag and never use a syringe to administer the medication.
+NCCN’s Best Practices Committee, which is dedicated to improving cancer treatment protocols, issued guidelines advising healthcare providers to always dilute and administer vincristine in a mini IV-drip bag and never use a syringe to administer the medication.
 This precaution renders it impossible to accidentally administer the medication into the spinal fluid and greatly decreases the chances of improper dosage.
 Today, all NCCN Member Institutions have adopted the safety practice.

 In 2008, the Best Practices Committee led the charge to publish the NCCN Chemotherapy Order Templates (NCCN Templates®).
 Today, there are more than 2,300 NCCN Templates®, which detail the most common regimens for many cancers and highlight safety parameters and special instructions.
 For more information about NCCN Templates, visit NCCN.org/templates.